 Water resistance: 60 meters

-Strap: Vintage Russian Reindeer hide natural leather strap with sandblasted bronze buckle and keepers; 18mm; hand-made by British shoemaker George Cleverley / Complementary olive-green nylon NATO strap with bronze-colored keepers by NOMAD Watch Works, as well as an extra olive green suede leather strap with bronze-colored keepers by Jean Paul Menicucci for Revolution
+Strap: Vintage Russian Reindeer hide natural leather strap with sandblasted bronze buckle and keepers; 18mm; hand-made by British shoemaker George Cleverley / Complementary olive-green nylon NATO strap with bronze-colored keepers by NOMAD Watch Works, as well as an extra olive green suede leather strap with bronze-colored keepers by Jean-Paul Menicucci for Revolution

 Crystal: Sapphire, antireflective coating

-Case back: Titanium, engraved, individual “limited edition” model number
+Back: Titanium, engraved, individual “limited edition” model number